 (b) require any action in performance of a long-stay agreement;

-(c) revoke or alter a park rule, or give directions modifying the operation of a park rule in relation to a long-stay tenant;

-(d) order the payment of any amount payable under a long-stay agreement;
+(c) order the payment of any amount payable under a long-stay agreement;

+(d) if a park operator failed to comply with section 11 or 20A —

-(e) order the payment of compensation to a long-stay tenant or prospective long-stay tenant for loss arising from a failure of the park operator to comply with section 11(1);
+(i) order the payment of compensation to a long-stay tenant or prospective long-stay tenant for loss; or

+(ii) if the tribunal is satisfied that the long-stay tenant would not have entered into the contract had disclosure been made under section 11 — order that the contract is terminated and make such further orders as the tribunal considers appropriate;

-(f) order the repayment to a party to a long-stay agreement of an amount paid by the party to the other party under a mistake of law or fact;
+(e) order the repayment to a party to a long-stay agreement of an amount paid by the party to the other party under a mistake of law or fact;

+(f) determine the amount of rent payable under a long-stay agreement;

 (g) order the payment of compensation for loss or injury (except personal injury) caused by a breach of the agreement or by breach of an order of the tribunal or a court;

-(h) determine the amount of rent payable under a long-stay agreement, having regard to the terms of the agreement;

-(i) authorise the payment to the tribunal of an amount of rent payable under the agreement until the agreement has been complied with, or an application for compensation has been determined;
+(h) authorise the payment to the tribunal of an amount of rent payable under the agreement until the agreement has been complied with, or an application for compensation has been determined;

-(j) order that rent paid to the tribunal is to be paid out, towards the cost of remedying a breach of the agreement, or towards the amount of any compensation, or otherwise as the tribunal considers appropriate;
+(i) order that rent paid to the tribunal must be paid out towards the cost of remedying a breach of the agreement, towards the amount of any compensation, or otherwise as the tribunal considers appropriate;

+(j) if a term of a long-stay agreement is harsh, unreasonable or is inconsistent with the Act — declare that the term has no effect;

+(k) order the park operator to enter into a new long-stay agreement with, or to consent to the assignment of the long-stay tenant’s interest in the agreement to, the buyer under section 58(4), (5) or (6);

-(k) make such other orders as the tribunal considers appropriate.
+(l) make such other orders as the tribunal considers appropriate.

+(3) The powers of the State Administrative Tribunal to make orders and give directions is in addition to, and does not derogate from, the powers of the tribunal to give directions or make orders under another provision of this Act.

+[Section 62C inserted: No. 28 of 2020 s.
+60.]

+62D.
+Orders in relation to park operator’s representations

+(1) A long-stay tenant may apply to the State Administrative Tribunal for relief if —

+(a) the park operator made an oral or written representation, whether before or after the long-stay agreement was entered into, about a facility or service to be provided to the tenant; and

+(b) the facility or service has not been provided.

+(2) If the State Administrative Tribunal is satisfied of the matters referred to in subsection (1), the tribunal may order —

+(a) the park operator to pay the long-stay tenant compensation for loss caused by the failure to provide the facility or service; or

+(b) if the tribunal is satisfied that a long-stay tenant would not have entered into the long-stay agreement if the facility or service the subject of the representation made before the agreement was entered into was not provided by the park operator — that the agreement is terminated; or

+(c) the park operator to take an action in performance of the representation; or

+(d) a reduction in rent because of the failure to provide the facility or service.

+[Section 62D inserted: No. 28 of 2020 s.
+60.]

 63. Orders for reduction of rent

-(1) A long-stay tenant may apply to the State Administrative Tribunal for an order reducing the amount of rent payable for the agreed premises on the grounds —
+(1) A long-stay tenant may apply to the State Administrative Tribunal for an order reducing the amount of rent payable for the agreed premises on the grounds that —